Tips on How to Take Photos With Your Video Camera For Best Results

 Some higher-end cameras allow you to take a photo while recording video at the same time.
 As to exactly what is possible depends on your camera.
 And often there are several settings to choose from.

-For example, the Nikon flagship camera the Nikon D5 has a feature called “Live Frame Grab”, that allows you to simultaneously capture an image while recording video at the same time.
+For example, the Nikon flagship camera, the Nikon D5, has a feature called “Live Frame Grab” that allows you to simultaneously capture an image and record video.

+Another option is to use the feature “save selected frame” directly in-camera, to create jpegs from your video recordings.
 The photos will be captured at the resolution, you’re recording in.
 So if you’re recording in 4K, you’ll get an 8 MP photo at the same time.

 Take a picture while shooting while interrupting the video for a short while